azuline/rose/docs/METADATA_TOOLS.md

 virtual filesystem.
 This means that the quality of the music tags is important for getting the most out of Rosé.

-Therefore, Rosé provides the following tools to improve the metadata of your music:
+Therefore, Rosé also provides a text-based interface for manually modifying metadata and a rules engine for bulk updating metadata to improve the tags of your music library.

-- A text-based interface for manually modifying release metadata,
-- Metadata importing from third-party sources,
-- And a rules engine to bulk update metadata.

 > [!NOTE]
 > Rosé has opinionated conventions for how metadata is stored in audio tags.
 See